Morphology-Aware Graph Reinforcement Learning for Tensegrity Robot Locomotion: Experimental Results

-As summarized in Fig.~\ref{fig:robustness}, under observation noise up to $\sigma_n = 0.15$~m, tracking accuracy was maintained with only moderate degradation in turning speed.
-Turning rates preserved over half of their maximum for stiffness values between 300–800~N/m, and tracking performance remained stable within this range.
-When operating on inclined planes, the robot remained stable up to about $25^\circ$ tilt, maintaining both climbing and turning capabilities.
-Across all perturbations and primitives, G-SAC consistently outperformed M-SAC, exhibiting smoother trajectories and greater tolerance to sensing variations, stiffness, and inclined surfaces.
+Fig.~\ref{fig:robustness} summarizes the trends: under observation noise up to $\sigma_n = 0.15$~m, tracking accuracy was maintained with only moderate degradation in turning speed.
+Turning rates preserved over half of their maximum for stiffness values between 300-800~N/m, and tracking performance remained stable within this range.
+On inclined planes, the robot remained stable up to about $25^\circ$ tilt.
+Under dynamic stiffness variations with amplitudes up to $\pm 40\%$, the robot demonstrated more robust tracking performance across all tested combinations.
+With actuation errors up to $\sigma_a = 0.15$~m, tracking capability was maintained while counterclockwise turning remained functional.
+Across all perturbations and primitives, G-SAC consistently outperformed M-SAC, exhibiting smoother trajectories and greater tolerance.

 These results indicate that embedding morphological structure in the policy network not only improves nominal performance but also enhances robustness to uncertainties critical for real-world deployment.